bazelbuild/rules_pkg/developers.md

     distribution.
 -   Other new dependencies are strongly discouraged.
 The exception is that we may take dependencies on other modules maintained by the Bazel team.

+### Write for vendoring the source tree.

+We presume that some users will vendor this entire rule set into their source tree and want to test it from their WORKSPACE.
+Towards that end we try to minimize the places where we assume the path to any package is absolute from WORKSPACE.
+See tests/package_naming_aggregate_test.sh for an example of how we can write a sh_test that works after re-rooting the sources.